edgiardina/Todo.App/README.md

 Paginate or otherwise progressively load long lists animations esp when a todo item is completed
-The two Repository classes are really more like Service layers; and the Sqlite extensions / TodoDatabase object is more like the repository layer.
+The two Repository classes are really more like Service layers; and the Sqlite extensions / TodoDatabase object is more like the repository layer. logger isn't logging to debug window as I expected it to